mickt/Telegram_Notifications/README.md

 # Telegram_Notifications

-e are excited to announce the release of Telegram Notifications, a free WordPress plugin designed to keep website owners informed with real-time updates sent directly to their Telegram chats.
+We are excited to announce the release of Telegram Notifications, a free WordPress plugin designed to keep website owners informed with real-time updates sent directly to their Telegram chats.
 This lightweight and user-friendly plugin seamlessly integrates with WordPress sites to deliver instant notifications for key events, ensuring you stay connected with your site's activity.

 Key Features